Systemic Design for Regenerative Practice

 MonViso Institute campus, Serre Lamboi, Ostana, Valle Po, Italy

 We will spend time at campus and the village on various activities, go on hikes and explore the valley while curating a dialogic process around systems mapping and sensing, and question-based (non) intervention practices.
-Physical work like social landscaping, drone flying, visual dialogues and gigamapping with the SD wheel, conducting SNA interviews, 3D object printing and routing, technical engineering design in the Grown lab, hosting and facilitating a community gathering together with a group of 30 elite boarding school students visiting Ostana in that period as a “tool for change”, and more.
+Physical work like social landscaping, drone flying, visual dialogues and gigamapping with the SD wheel, conducting SNA interviews, 3D object printing and routing, technical engineering design in the Grown lab, hosting and facilitating a community gathering - such and more are at offer.
 We will engage with the local community to visit various projects and exchange with a conscious meta-awareness building to nurture the regeneration work of MVI.
+And to repeat - the "program" is open, fluid, interest-driven: we provide a frame, a flexible scaffolding, and participants decide themselves what meets their energies - this is the retreat's "fluid structure".

 For whom?

+RSD15 participants who'd like to mingle some more with new contacts from the conference.
 Those who seek to learn systemic design in deep embodied practice in a real-world design context, develop their inner self, and contribute to desired systemic change toward regeneration.
+Autumn mountain lovers to chill and move.

 DRRS elective?